-Visit the Division of Local Government website or call Customer Contact on (02) 4350 5555 to obtain a copy of the registration form.
+Download your copy of the Lifetime Registration form here, or call Customer Contact on (02) 4350 5555 to obtain a copy.

 Pensioner concession is available on registration of an animal only if it is desexed and a valid and pension concession card can be produced.